Constructing Witnesses for Lower Bounds on Behavioural Distances: Proof System

 \subsection{Approximate Completeness}

 The rest of this section is dedicated to proving the approximate completeness of the system.
 This will show that we can prove lower bounds arbitrarily close to the ``true'' value given by \(\bd\).
-Our proof relies on the fact that we can get arbitrarily close to \(\bd\) with its finite approximants \(\Gamma^i(\bot)\), together with \cref{lem:supsupp} and the following lemma, that says that we can prove values given by these finite approximants exactly while restricting attention to the supports of states in question.
-The most important steps are to show that the supremum in the definition of \(\Gamma\) can be computed ranging only over maps defined on the domain \(\supps := \supp(\tau(x)) \cup \supp(\tau(y))\) and, in case \(\Gamma^{i+1}(\bot)(x,y)\) is given by a supremum over non-expansive maps \(h \colon (\supps,\Gamma^i(\bot)|_\supps) \to ([0,1],d_e)\), it is always possible to find a \emph{single} non-expansive map \(h_0 \colon (\supps,\Gamma^i(\bot)|_\supps) \to (\UIQ,d_e)\) giving the value \(\Gamma^{i+1}(\bot)(x,y)\).
-This will rely on existing results from the theory of linear programming~\cite{trustrum1971linear,papadimitriou1998combinatorial}.
+Our proof relies on the fact that we can get arbitrarily close to \(\bd\) with its finite approximants \(\Gamma^i(\bot)\), and the following lemma, that shows how we can construct proofs exhibiting these finite approximants as lower bounds on the behavioural distance.